kentpmckinney/epi-address-book/README.md

 ### Previewing this Project

-A live demo of this application is available (at this location)[https://kentpmckinney.github.io/epi-address-book]
+A live demo of this application is available [on GitHub Pages](https://kentpmckinney.github.io/epi-address-book)

 ### Technologies Used